aleksnyder/aleksnyder.net/content/resume/_index.md

 * Built programming tools and custom software to reduce development time.
 * Led client efforts to integrate with third-party services such as login.gov.
 * Served as technical lead for a team of developers responsible for creating an application to search over 100,000 programs across the country.
-* Engineered a solution to migrate key information from hundreds of policy documents over the last half century into Drupal.
+* Engineered a solution using Python to migrate key information from hundreds of policy documents over the last half century into Drupal.

 **Web Developer - Arbola Inc.** (February 2013 - March 2015)

-Member of a team dedicated to building, improving and maintaining USAID’s web presence.

 * Designed and developed WordPress themes, Drupal themes, Drupal modules, Google Search Appliance Frontends, and static HTML sites for USAID.